 Ryanair among airlines to demand reduction in airport landing fees

-Michael O’Leary, chief executive of Ryanair, says airports will be under ‘ferocious pressure’ to recover their traffic levels
+Michael O’Leary says airports will be under ‘ferocious pressure’ to recover traffic levels

-Mary Considine, chief executive of Shannon Group, and Eddie Wilson, chief executive of Ryanair DAC, pictured last month at the announcement of Ryanair’s decision to reopen its Shannon base and operate 14 routes from there this summer.
-Ryanair is one of a number of European airlines calling for airports to slash their fees in a bid to win passenger traffic.
+Chief executive of Shannon Group Mary Considine and Ryanair DAC chief executive Eddie Wilson.
 Photograph: Arthur Ellis

 European airlines are stepping up pressure on airports to slash landing charges, leading to warnings of a race to the bottom in an industry decimated by the pandemic.